marcosrdac/easymeet/README.md

 | matplotlib |
 | pyqt5 |

-If your distribution still calls Python as "python2", instead of "python3" (you can tell that by sending `realpath $(which python)`), as debian and debian based distros do (Ubuntu and Linux Mint are examples), use pip3 instead of pip to install dependencies with:
+If your distribution still calls Python as "python2", instead of "python3" (you can tell that by sending `realpath $(which python)`), as Debian and Debian based distros do (last checked in october 2019; Ubuntu and Linux Mint were tested distros), use pip3 instead of pip to install dependencies:

 ```sh
 pip install --user numpy, matplotlib, pyqt5